mark3982/pywpipe/README.md

     while True:
         pclient.write(b'hello')
         reply = pclient.read()
+    pclient.close()

 The client blocks on `pclient.read` but you can perform a non-blocking operation by using `pclient.canread` before.
-The server client items are removed if the pipe is dead and not data can be read so they will not be iterated over.
+The server client items are removed if the pipe is dead and no data can be read, so they will not be iterated over.
+For example if the client sent some data and then closed the connection the server could still read the data but any future reads would throw an exception.

 In master and slave mode a single write or read is allowed before performing the opposite operation.
 The master writes a message and is then expected to read one